 IFRS 17 provides comprehensive guidance on accounting for insurance contracts and investment contracts with discretionary participation features.
-For general insurance contracts, IFRS 17 requires discounting of loss reserves expected to be paid in more than one year as well as risk adjustment, for which confidence level equivalent disclosure will be required.
+For general insurance contracts, IFRS 17 requires discounting of the probability-weighted estimates of future cash flows expected to be paid and received in more than one year, a risk adjustment for non-financial risk for which confidence level equivalent disclosure will be required, and a contractual service margin representing the unearned profit that will be recognised over the coverage period.